 This can also be the situation with coughs and wheezing, shortness of breath from Kidney deficiency.

 You may also get this in a lesser form when, perhaps tired, you find yourself sighing or yawning repeatedly.
-However, sighing from emotional strain is something else, usually described by Qi Stagnation - see my book, below.
+However, sighing from emotional strain is something else, usually described by Qi Stagnation.

 A more extreme form of this imbalance between Kidney and Lungs occurs when the Kidney Yin cannot nourish the Lungs properly because the Kidneys cannot send up a fine moisturising spray.